 Treatment OF BIPOLAR DISORDER

-At Psynaptica, our Clinical Psychologist have a lot of experience working with people with Bipolar Disorders reach positive health outcomes.
+At Psynaptica, our Clinical Psychologists have a lot of experience working with people with Bipolar Disorders reach positive health outcomes.

 Treatment commonly includes both medication and regular psychotherapy.
 Psychotherapy can help them change their behaviour and manage their lives.
 It can also help patients get along better with family and friends.